-With the retirement of the Disney FastPass+ system comes the need for some new Disney Ride Strategies.
+With the arrival of Lightning Lane, Disney Genie+, and good old Virtual Queue at Walt Disney World comes the need for NEW Disney Ride Strategies.
 Stand-By Lines, Rope Drop, Virtual Queue Boarding Pass systems, and Lightning Lane purchases are all in the lineup of ways to make sure you get on your favorite Disney rides.
 Our goal?
-How to ride our favorite Disney Rides without paying for them.
+How to ride our favorite Disney Rides WITHOUT PAYING for them.
 And while we obviously will be paying for a few rides through Disney’s Lightning Lane Pass system, we’re going to do our best to MASTER all the other ways to get on rides at Walt Disney World without waiting in line!
-Here are all of our Best Disney Ride Strategies so you don’t spend your Disney vacation waiting in lines
+Here are all of our Best Disney Ride Strategies so you don’t spend your Disney vacation waiting in lines, or going over your Disney Budget.

 - 1 How Not to Wait in Line for Rides at Walt Disney World